CRAMPS BEFORE PERIOD VS. CRAMPS AFTER PERIOD: THE LOWDOWN

 According to a survey on MensHealth.com, it’s women, not men, who close up shop during their period.
 More than three-quarters of the guys polled said they’d love to have period sex, although 54 percent would do it only with a serious girlfriend or wife.

 If you want to give it a try, here are a few tips:

 - Spread a dark towel on the bed

-- Use a latex condom so that some of the blood that gets on him can be easily “rolled off”
+- Use a latex condom so that you can easily “roll off” the blood

 - Keep a warm, wet washcloth or towel nearby

 - Try different positions.
 Lying on your back or side will be less messy than going at it on top.